 French Stuffed Tomatoes - Tomates Farcies

-Last summer, I became obsessed with tomates farcies, which are traditional French stuffed tomatoes, served with rice These slow-cooked stuffed tomatoes mellow in their juices and aromatics to become sweet, fragrant and delicious.
+Last summer, I became obsessed with these traditional French stuffed tomatoes, tomates farcies These slow-cooked stuffed tomatoes mellow in their juices and aromatics to become incredibly sweet and fragrant.
+Serve them on their own, with basmati rice or crusty bread for a simple yet elegant meal.

 Stuffed Tomatoes - Tomates Farcies